Ginsbourger/ginsbourger.github.io/_pages/team.md

 [B. Spycher](https://www.ispm.unibe.ch/about_us/staff/spycher_ben/index_eng.html) in the framework of a project funded by the Mutidisciplinary Center for Infectious Diseases.
-Now primarily a research fellow at [FHNW](https://www.fhnw.ch/en/about-fhnw/schools/school-of-applied-psychology/institute-of-humans-in-complex-systems), he continues working with us in the framework of the latter project.
+Now primarily a research fellow at [FHNW](https://www.fhnw.ch/en/about-fhnw/schools/school-of-applied-psychology/institute-of-humans-in-complex-systems), he also continues contributing to the latter project.

 * [Sam Allen](https://www.imsv.unibe.ch/about_us/staff/dr_allen_sam/index_eng.html)